pxai/fjs/document/content/functionaljs.md

 ```

 ### Deleting/Extracting elements
-How could we delete or extract values from an array.
+How could we delete or extract values from an array?
 We shouldn’t delete values from the original array.
 But functions like slice and deconstruction can help to get certain parts of an array.

 ```JavaScript
 const wizards = ["Gandalf", "Rincewind", "Merlin", "Haplo"];